Context-Aware or Context-Insensitive? Assessing LLMs' Performance in Document-Level Translation: Introduction

-For context utilization assessment, we compare general and discourse-phenomena-specific \citep{DBLP:conf/wmt/MullerRVS18} translation performance with a perturbed context against the gold context.
-For a finer-grained evaluation, we look at models' internals using attribution methods \citep{DBLP:conf/acl/FerrandoGTC23} to quantify the contribution of relevant context to the translation.
-Context utilization in translation has been explored in encoder-decoder (enc-dec) models, such as by \citet{DBLP:journals/corr/abs-2310-01188}, who developed an interpretability framework to assess context-aware translation.
+For context sensitivity assessment, we compare the general and discourse-phenomena-specific \citep{DBLP:conf/wmt/MullerRVS18} translation performance of LLMs under the gold context setup to a perturbed context setup.
+For relevant-context utilization assessment, we perform a finer-grained evaluation.
+We look at models' internals using attribution methods \citep{DBLP:conf/acl/FerrandoGTC23} to quantify the contribution of relevant context to the translation.
+Context utilization in machine translation has been explored in encoder-decoder models, such as by \citet{DBLP:journals/corr/abs-2310-01188}, who developed an end-to-end interpretability framework to assess context-aware translation.
 To the best of our knowledge, we are the first to explore context utilization in translation LLMs via perturbation and attribution methods.
-We find that translation-finetuned LLMs outperform enc-dec models at overall translation, but perform worse on discourse phenomena.
-Therefore, we highlight the need for context-aware finetuning of LLMs to improve discourse phenomena performance.
-Moreover, we point out that fine-grained evaluation of the internals of LLMs is necessary to understand their context utilization abilities.